 - Ret-Gone: Rittenhouse wants to kill Christopher in 1981 in order to keep her from assembling the team and hiding them in the secret bunker, as well as arresting nearly 200 Rittenhouse members.
 Ironically, had Lucy and Jiya not intervened, the sleeper's failure would still have resulted in Denise having a completely different life, such as becoming a housewife instead of a Homeland Security agent.
 When Christopher realizes this in the present, she tells Mason and Flynn the possible consequences.
 Flynn, however, points out that, in that case, he wouldn't have been caught and jailed.

 - Agent Denise Christopher's birth name is Dhriti Sirivastava.
 She changed it partly to keep people from having to try to spell her Indian name, and partly in honor of the female cop who comforted her on the day her father was murdered.

-- Flynn reveals that Lucy from around 2023 showed up two weeks after his family's murder and handed him her diary.
+- Flynn reveals that, in the year 2023, Lucy showed up two weeks after his family's murder and handed him her diary.
 While Lucy claims that it's impossible, as one cannot travel to within one's own lifetime (the reason neither Flynn nor Mason went to 1981 with them), Flynn assumes that Rufus and Jiya will find a way.